Dipeshk98/project021-backend/README.md

 ```

 (optional) You can try Seed.run for an automatic backend deployment integrated to your GitHub workflow.

-### DynamoDB seed

-By default, your backend application starts with empty data in DynamoDB.
-You can change this behavior by modifying the JSON file located at `db/seed.json`.
-Each time you run your backend application, your Dynamodb will be initialized by the seed data you have provided.

 ## Install dynamodb-admin (optional)